 The diplomatic history of American foreign policy from 1898 to the present.
 A consideration of the relations between present problems and traditional policies and of the institutions and forces involved in the decision making process in this area.
-(Crosslisted as PSC362W)
+Cross-listed as PSC362W.

-Russia: The Soviet Union and After HIS375
+HIS375 Russia: The Soviet Union and After 3 hours

-Prerequisite: None.
-(Offered in alternate years) Examination of the political, social, economic, and intellectual developments from the Russian Revolution of 1917 to the present.
+Examination of the political, social, economic, and intellectual developments from the Russian Revolution of 1917 to the present.